teo-tsirpanis/Farkle/designs/7.0/builder-api.md

 In Farkle 6.3.0 the aforementioned configuration methods became generic to support using them on either typed or untyped builder objects.
 Besides being weird design-wise, it actually restricts certain scenarios and will not be done again in Farkle 7.

-Instead we will take the extra step of creating two pairs of extension methods for typed and untyped builder objects respectively.
-For F# we will have untyped configuration functions with a `U` suffix, just like the rest of the builder API.
+Instead we will take the extra step of creating two pairs of extension methods for typed and untyped builder objects respectively. ~~For F# we will have untyped configuration functions with a `U` suffix, just like the rest of the builder API.~~

+__Update__: F# functions will be provided only for setting local options (just renaming symbols at the moment).
+Setting global options will be done with the same extension methods C# will use.
+The reason for this is to reduce the amount of code in the F# API, and because in most cases the types of grammar builders and symbols is statically known and does not need type annotations to call extension methods.

 ## Reconsider case-insensitivity by default